 Everyone knows that you don’t really need to implement gamification into drinking, but getting soused in a competitive setting is essential to human socialization.
 Who are you if you can’t sink the last beer pong cup or slam that quarter into the cup before you have to chug?
 You are a person at a great disadvantage.
 Learn your college drinking games; you’ll be thankful you did.

-Not everything has to be an outrageous, raucous ten person flip cup tournament, and playing a two person drinking games can be exciting, especially with the right people.
-Grab your favorite beverage, seat, a great partner, and prepare yourself to drink up, whether you choose to chug beer or slam shots.
+Not everything has to be an outrageous, raucous 10-person flip cup tournament, and playing a two-person drinking games can be exciting, especially with the right people.
+Grab your favorite beverage, seat, a great partner and prepare yourself to drink up, whether you choose to chug beer or slam shots.

-- One-On-One Beer Pong.
+1. One-On-One Beer Pong.
 Everyone has talked some trash to their friends or girlfriend about their incredible accuracy and success in the classic drinking games of Beer Pong.
 Up the ante and take on a drinking buddy in a head-to-head match up to settle the score once and for all.

-- War.
-A classic card game from childhood, but with an adult element tossed in for your drinking game pleasure.
+4. War.
+This is a classic card game from childhood, but with an adult element tossed in for your drinking game pleasure.
 Divide a deck of cards evenly between two players, with each person drawing a card at the same time.
 Whoever’s number is lower takes a drink and loses their card to the other player, continuing in this fashion until one woozy person has taken the entire deck.
 If both people draw the same card, count out four cards, with the final face up, and the highest value wins the entire stack.
 After a match or two of this, you’ll have a completely new understanding of drinking game war.

-- Buzz.
+5. Buzz.
 If you aren’t much for cards or dice, Buzz might be the easiest yet, requiring only the skill of counting, although this will become increasingly tougher as the evening progresses.
 Alternating between the two players, count back and forth, until reaching seven, which is replaced with “Buzz.”
 On each multiple of seven, the number is replaced with “Buzz,” and each mistake costs you one drink.
 For added complexity, try changing the multiple every time someone forgets, and this becomes one of the toughest two player drinking games yet.